One of 189 Pathways™

 The Covenant Mender

-“You repair broken spiritual agreements – restoring sacred commitments made across generations.”
+“You mend broken covenants – restoring what was promised across generations.”

 You don’t break sacred vows.
 You repair the ones others broke.